The stunning array of colors and the crisp, fresh air will have you falling head over heels for this magical season.

 If you're filming or taking photos for commercial purposes, you will need a permit.
 More information, and the permit application form, can be found HERE

-Our regulations don't permit members of the public to use drones in the Garden, so thankyou for leaving them at home.
+Our regulations do not permit members of the public to use drones in the Garden, so thankyou for leaving them at home.

 For more tips head to our blog for What to expect at Mount Lofty's Autumn Colours